 We all, however, use the Internet and have smart phones; most of us live fast-paced lives and possess enough curiosity to try anything once, so why not something already at our fingertips?

 As a little social experiment the Lifestyle team put ourselves at the forefront of dating, to gather all the facts for you.
-Meri and Marco attended speed dating, Ashley shared her experiences with online dating, and I decided to download four very popular dating apps; OkCupid, Blendr, Brenda and Grindr.
+Meri and Marco attended speed dating, Ashley shared her experiences with online dating, and I decided to download fivevery popular dating apps; OkCupid, Blendr, Brenda, Grindr and the free Russian women dating site, Bride Online.
 Casting our nets into the dating pool, we have come back from our fishing trip with smiles on our faces and some slightly embellished campfire stories.